Bilingual Children and Storytelling

 Scientists from the University of Alberta, Canada analyzed data from bilingual and monolingual four to six-year-old children.
 They saw that both groups used the same amount of unique words when they told a story.
 The researchers say that this was due to bilingual kids’ greater cognitive flexibility, which is their ability to switch between thinking about different concepts.
 Details and a video are available at the website in English and Spanish.

-Resource Type:
+Resource Type: Video, Website

-• Children who are Dual Language Learners
+Types of Diversity: Children and Families from Underrepresented Populations, Children who are Dual Language Multilingual Learners